netbiolab/MycobiomeDB/README.md

 | Skin        |                      642 |
 | Vagina      |                      112 |

-## Benchmarking

-When used with Kraken2, MycobiomeDB generates species-level fungal taxonomic profiles with substantially fewer false-positive assignments than generic reference databases.

-Benchmarking showed that fungal profiles generated using MycobiomeDB with Kraken2 were largely concordant with profiles generated using Bowtie2, while Kraken2 completed the analyses approximately 7- to 24-fold faster.

-MycobiomeDB therefore provides an efficient alternative for fungal species profiling in large-scale human shotgun metagenomic studies.

 ## Repository Contents

 This repository provides two types of resources for each body site: